 The Tripoli Road / East Ponds mountain bike ride begins on Tripoli Road, a scenic, narrow and heavily forested White Mountains Forest Service Road that begins in Waterville Valley, NH and winds its way east for 9.6 miles to I-93 in Woodstock, NH.
+The trail is sandwiched (Sandwich Range) between Mt.
+Osceloa and West Peak to the north and 4,000-ft.
+Mount Tecumseh and Hix Mtn. to the south.
 Tripoli Road climbs to Thornton Gap (1,519 feet), where it meets the East Ponds Trailhead.
-The East Ponds Trail heads north, taking you on a mountain biking adventure over a combination of old logging roads and challenging singletrack past two remote mountain ponds, before looping back to Tripoli Road.
+The East Ponds Trail heads north, taking you on a mountain biking adventure over a combination of old logging roads and challenging singletrack past scenic overlooks of tree covered summits to small, lucent mountain ponds.

 You've got a few mountain bike ride options, depending on how much time you have and your aerobic fitness and MTB skill levels.
 We list three below.